Choosing the nominal level post-hoc with knockoffs using e-values

 \begin{enumerate} \item \textbf{Generate Knockoff Variables:} For each input variable $X_i$, an artificial variable $\tilde{X}_i$ called a knockoff is generated to act as a negative control for assessing the importance of the original variable.
 To ensure the knockoff variables can serve this purpose, they are constructed with the following two critical properties: \begin{description} \item[Property (a) - Exchangeability.]
 The original and the knockoff variables are pairwise exchangeable, in other words, the joint distribution of $(\mathbf{X}, \tilde{\mathbf{X}})$ is invariant under the swapping of any $X_i$ and $\tilde{X}_i.$

 \item[Property (b) - Conditional Independence.]
 Given the original variables $\mathbf{X}$, the knockoffs $\tilde{\mathbf{X}}$ are conditionally independent of the response variable $Y$.
 That is:

-This property is straightforwardly guaranteed as long as neither the response $Y$ in the knockoff generation process.
-Its purpose is to maintain neutrality during model fitting and selection steps. \end{description} Various algorithms have been proposed to construct knockoffs that obey the exchangability property \citep{Sesia2018hmm,Romano2019,Jordon2019,Bates2020,spector2022powerful,huang2020relaxing}.
+This property is automatically satisfied if the response $Y$ is not used in the knockoff generation process. \end{description} Various algorithms have been proposed to construct knockoffs that obey the exchangability property \citep{Sesia2018hmm,Romano2019,Jordon2019,Bates2020,huang2020relaxing,spector2022powerful}.

 \item \textbf{Estimate Knockoff Statistics:} For each variable $X_i$, we calculate knockoff statistics $W_i$ to measure how much more important the original variable is compared to its knockoff $\tilde{X}_i$.
 A positive value of $W_i$ indicates that the original variable is more important, where the magnitude captures the strength of the evidence.
 The derivation of knockoff statistics follows a two-step procedure: